 Seven's "secret weapon" to combat the cancellation of the Tokyo Olympics is a blockbuster and star-studded revival of popular '90s reality show Who Dares Wins.

-But even before it began filming, the Aussie celeb version SAS: Who Dares Wins, the show was thrown into turmoil because of COVID-19 travel restrictions – and the shock discovery that one of its biggest stars is pregnant.
+But even before it began filming, the Aussie celeb version SAS Australia was thrown into turmoil because of COVID-19 travel restrictions.

-Even with severe cost-cutting, Seven has splashed millions on this reinvention of the popular 1990s reality show, which was co-hosted by cricket legend Mike Whitney and presenter Tania Zaetta, who sadly have not been recruited to host this time around.
+According to reports, Seven has splashed millions on this reinvention of the popular 1990s reality show, which was co-hosted by cricket legend Mike Whitney and presenter Tania Zaetta, who have not been recruited to host this time around.

 The celebrities will have to earn their big pay cheques, with the "recruits" expected to get down and dirty for military-style training.

 It will see the contestants tackle a notoriously difficult program in some harsh environments, and will replicate the Special Air Service selection process.

 And as the premiere date finally falls upon us, we thought it pertinent to take a look at each of the personalities who're about to go the extra mile on our screens.